The Highland Lute: Analysis

 Usually, these are examples of each other.
 The features of one party are reflected in the other.
 The beauty and nobility of Tringa are reflected Visitor's Fairy and vice versa.
 At the end of the fighting, the alien remains captured in Tringa's tomb, taking revenge on his Albanian sister.
 Natures dualism is described as the two groups, or sides, fighting each other.
 The symbolic center of the development of events, as the opinion of scholars affirms, is Shkodra.
 However it does not fall into religionism.
 He, as Professor Egerem Cabej says, uses the unit of the tribe to give the unit of the nation.
 In the tribe are marked the traits of the nation and of the race.
-This givs the Highland Lute a national and universal dimension.
+This gives the Highland Lute a national and universal dimension.

 The verse with which the poem was built is the quadruple of popular poetry of the historical epic of the north.
 Fishta manages to bring in this verse with dozens of characters, each of them completely individualized, with unique traits that cannot be removed from the reader's memory.
 He also individualizes dozens of battles, and scenes, painted with its own special colors to be distinguished from the myriad surrounding it.
 Fishta's dictionary, much of which has never been used in literary works, much less in poetry, with words of obscure meaning, archaisms, solecisms, and composite words, often constructed by him according to bovine sources, success in creating not only visual but also auditory images.

 The rhymes are some of the most essential phenomena of the poem expressing the poets video-emotional attitude.
 Rhymes are often overlapping, alternating or as a cross-over.
 The rhymes are also multilayered, depending on the place where small or large breaks are made in reading, where in syntactic terms the sentences or sentences end in sentences.
 Fishta uses in his own way repetitions at the beginning, middle or end of the verse, refrains, repetitions of full texts, quotations from folklore masterpieces, inverted word order, and so on.
 There are also rapid dialogues, philosophical sentiments, vows, prayers, wishes, curses, blasphemies, interruptions and rhetorical questions creating variety for the reader.
 The rhythm of expression of artistic expression of reading is strongly determined by the figuration.
 Hyperbole is the main tool of the epiphany, but a hyperbole both fantastic and realistic.
 Fantastic for magnifying feature size or feature effect, realistic for their concreteness.

 Characteristic is the comparison, especially the lengthy comparison, often complicated with some comparisons and more in its composition, which possesses whole song lyrics.
 Also, the metaphors are used with originality with multiple folklore subtitles.